even4void/aliquote/content/post/psychoco-2011.md

 Such models are not available in [lme4](http://cran.r-project.org/web/packages/lme4/index.html) at the moment, but we could use any IRT model that allows to cope with polytomous items.
 I should provide an example (e.g. with `LPCM()` from the [eRm](http://cran.r-project.org/web/packages/eRm/index.html) package?).

-## References
+### References

 1. Zeileis, A. and Hornik, K. (2007).
 Generalized M-Fluctuation Tests for Parameter Instability.
 Statistica Neerlandica, 61(4), 488–508.
-2. Tenenhaus, M., Vinzi, V.E., Chatelin, Y.-M. and Lauro, C. (2005). <i class="fa fa-file-pdf-o fa-1x"></i> [PLS path modeling](http://www.stat.uni-muenchen.de/institut/ag/leisch/teaching/msl0910/PLS_path_modeling.pdf).  *Computational Statistics & Data Analysis*, 48, 159-205.
+2. Tenenhaus, M., Vinzi, V.E., Chatelin, Y.-M. and Lauro, C. (2005).
+[PLS path modeling](http://www.stat.uni-muenchen.de/institut/ag/leisch/teaching/msl0910/PLS_path_modeling.pdf). *Computational Statistics & Data Analysis*, 48, 159-205.
 3. McCullagh, P. (1980).
 Regression models for ordinal data. *Journal of the Royal Society, Series B*, 42, 109-142.
-4. Liu, I. and Agresti, A. (2005). <i class="fa fa-file-pdf-o fa-1x"></i> [The analysis of ordered categorical data: An overview and a survey of recent developments](http://petra.euitio.uniovi.es/~i1770184/Archivos/t141/Test_agresti.pdf). *Sociedad de Estadística e Investigación Operativa*, 15(1), 1-73.
+4. Liu, I. and Agresti, A. (2005).
+[The analysis of ordered categorical data: An overview and a survey of recent developments](http://petra.euitio.uniovi.es/~i1770184/Archivos/t141/Test_agresti.pdf). *Sociedad de Estadística e Investigación Operativa*, 15(1), 1-73.